zoharbabin/prompetize/docs/adr/Implementation_Status.md

 **Implemented:**
 - **ADR-001: Technology Stack Selection** (Partial implementation with React, TypeScript, Vite, ESLint, Prettier, and webextension-polyfill in place; missing Redux Toolkit and CSS Modules with Sass).
 - **ADR-002: GitHub Integration Approach** (Complete implementation with authentication, Git operations, repository management, rate limiting, and error handling).
+- **ADR-005: Security and Privacy Measures** (Partial implementation with secure OAuth, encrypted token storage, and client-side operations).

 **Partially Implemented:**
 - **ADR-001: Technology Stack Selection** (Missing Redux Toolkit; TailwindCSS used instead of CSS Modules with Sass).
+- **ADR-003: Local Storage and Data Management** (Implemented encryption service, pending sync module and data schema).

 **Pending Implementation:**
-- **ADR-003 to ADR-007:** Require comprehensive development to align the codebase with the architectural decisions outlined in these ADRs.
+- **ADR-004, ADR-006, ADR-007:** Require comprehensive development to align the codebase with the architectural decisions outlined in these ADRs.

 **Recommendations:**
 1. **Prioritize ADR Implementations:** Focus on implementing ADR-003 (Local Storage and Data Management) next, as it complements the GitHub integration and provides offline functionality.